rodrigoelp/little-stories/Unlikely adventures/20-Chapter-20.md

 The gate to their left had a moon casting soft light drew lines as if the moon projected the softest glow on a field covered by the puffiest snow ever.
 The only theme in common between the two gates were the nine gems trapped in the shape of their respective celestial body.
 Thin lines connected the gems in the shape of crossed paddles, symbol of the Twin's rivalry.
 In front of each gate, a gravestone with an inscription laid in plain sight.

-*"The Twins"* - commented Hannah as she got closer to the gravestone
+*"The Twins"* - commented Hannah as she got closer to the gravestone.

 *"Stop competing with others and compete against yourself."* - she read.